Almarch/pygotchi/README.md

 Unlike the original toy though, the project also encompasses [a bot](#-Automatic-care) that can care for the pet when the user is busy.

-The project encompasses an [out-of-the-box, secured web application](#%EF%B8%8F-deploy-a-tamagotchi-server); and a [Python core API](#-Python-core-API) that may be ported to further development projects.
+The project encompasses an [out-of-the-box, secured web application](#%EF%B8%8F-deploy-a-tamagotchi-server), hosting Tamagotchis for multiple authentified users.

+Its [Python core API](#-Python-core-API) may be ported to further development projects.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/c7f53848-8d65-4571-b077-dde5c283520e" width="300px"/>